sudo-iudo/unclearable-cookie/README.md

 #### Why?

-Common cookie-clearing popups in popular browsers become effectively useless.
+Common cookie-clearing popups in popular browsers become effectively useless

 #### How it works

 The script stores a persistent unique ID in memory and continuously rewrites the same cookie every millisecond.
-Even if the cookie is manually deleted, the page instantly recreates it from the in-memory value while the tab remains open.
+Even if the cookie is manually deleted, the page instantly recreates it from the in-memory value while the tab remains open

 #### Steps to reproduce